-RIN 1506-AA26

-RIN 1506-AA27
+RIN 1506-AA26, 1506-AA27

-Financial Crimes Enforcement Network; Special Information Sharing Procedures to Deter Money Laundering and Terrorist Activity
+Financial Crimes Enforcement Network; Special Information Sharing Procedures To Deter Money Laundering and Terrorist Activity

 AGENCY: Financial Crimes Enforcement Network (FinCEN), Treasury.
 ACTION: Notice of proposed rulemaking.

 SUMMARY: FinCEN, a bureau of the Treasury Department, is proposing regulations to implement provisions of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001 that encourage information sharing among financial institutions and federal government law enforcement agencies to identify, prevent, and deter money laundering and terrorist activity.

-DATES: Written comments on all aspects of the proposed rule must be received on or before [INSERT DATE THAT IS 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+DATES: Written comments on all aspects of the proposed rule must be received on or before April 3, 2002.

-ADDRESSES: Written comments should be submitted to: Special Information SharingBSection 314

-Comments, PO Box 1618, Vienna, VA 22183-1618.
-Comments may also be submitted by electronic mail
+ADDRESSES: Written comments should be submitted to: Special Information Sharing-Section 314 Comments, PO Box 1618, Vienna, VA 22183-1618.
+Comments may also be submitted by electronic mail to the following Internet address: regcomments@fincen.treas.gov with the caption in the body of the text, "Attention: Proposed Rule-Special Information Sharing-Section 314."
+For additional instructions on the submission of comments, see

-Assubmission of Comments.
+SUPPLEMENTARY INFORMATION under the heading "Submission of Comments."
 Comments may be inspected at FinCEN between 10 a.m. and 4 p.m., in the FinCEN Reading Room in Washington, DC.
 Persons wishing to inspect the comments submitted must request an appointment by telephoning (202) 354-6400 (not a toll-free call).

 FOR FURTHER INFORMATION CONTACT: Judith R. Starr, Chief Counsel (FinCEN), (703) 905-3590; William Langford, Senior Counsel for Financial Crimes, Office of the Assistant General Counsel (Enforcement), (202) 622-1932; or Gary W. Sutton, Senior Banking Counsel, Office of the Assistant General Counsel (Banking & Finance), (202) 622-1976 (not toll-free numbers).
 Financial institutions with questions about their coverage or compliance obligations under this rule should contact their appropriate federal regulator.
 SUPPLEMENTARY INFORMATION: